Psychology (PSYC)

 Examinations of cross-cultural work in psychology with attention to race, ethnicity, and culture.
 Special emphasis is given to research, training, and treatment issues with minority groups, including the American Indian and other cultural groups.
 Prerequisite: Graduate status in Psychology.

-Provides the conceptual and practical frameworks upon which to build expertise in the assessment and prediction of human behavior in relation to neurocognitive and psychoeducational assessment.
-Skills in interviewing, report writing and case conference presentation will also be developed.
+Provides the conceptual and practical frameworks upon which to build expertise in the assessment and prediction of human behavior in relation to personality assessment, behavioral assessment, neuropsychological assessment, and the assessment of high incidence behavioral disorders.
+Skills in report writing and case conference presentation will also be developed.
 Prerequisite: PSYC 570 or permission of instructor.
-S.

 PSYC 572.
 Community Psychology.
 3 Credits.